dao-xyz/peerbit/docs/topics/sharding/sharding.md

-Here's the corrected version with spelling and grammar errors fixed:

 # Resource-Aware Sharding

 In distributed systems, sharding is a crucial mechanism to distribute and manage data across multiple nodes.
 Adaptive sharding is a dynamic approach that adjusts the distribution of data based on various factors to optimize performance and resource utilization.
 This article explores the implementation of adaptive sharding with Peerbit.